shanness/Google-WebRTC-Samples/README.md

 This is a repository for the WebRTC Javascript code samples.

+It is originally a fork of [https://github.com/webrtc/samples](https://github.com/webrtc/samples), but updated to integrate the [Temasys Plugin](plugin.temasys.com.sg), and work on Internet Explorer and Safari.

 Some of the samples use new browser features.
-They may only work in Chrome Canary and/or Firefox Beta, and may require flags to be set.
+They may only work in Chrome Canary, Firefox Beta, Microsoft Edge (available with Windows 10), and latest versions of the [Temasys Plugin](plugin.temasys.com.sg), and may require flags to be set.

-All of the samples use [adapter.js](https://github.com/webrtc/adapter), a shim to insulate apps from spec changes and prefix differences.
+All of the samples use [AdapterJS](https://github.com/Temasys/AdapterJS), a shim to insulate apps from spec changes and prefix differences.
 In fact, the standards and protocols used for WebRTC implementations are highly stable, and there are only a few prefixed names.
 For full interop information, see [webrtc.org/web-apis/interop](http://www.webrtc.org/web-apis/interop).

 In Chrome and Opera, all samples that use `getUserMedia()` must be run from a server.
-Calling `getUserMedia()` from a file:// URL will work in Firefox, but fail silently in Chrome and Opera.
+Calling `getUserMedia()` from a file:// URL will work in Firefox and the Temasys Plugin, but fail silently in Chrome and Opera.

 [webrtc.org/testing](http://www.webrtc.org/testing) lists command line flags useful for development and testing with Chrome.